2023 Best General Visual & Performing Arts Schools

 Top 15% Best General Visual & Performing Arts Schools

-Read full report on General Visual & Performing Arts at Gnomon
+Read full report on General Visual & Performing Arts at Duke University

 After completing their degree, visual arts graduates from UT Austin carry an average student debtload of $20,500.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $216.

 You’ll join some of the best and brightest minds around you if you attend University of Florida.
 The school came in at #5 on this year’s Best General Visual & Performing Arts Schools list.
-UF is a fairly large public school located in the midsize city of Gainesville.
+UF is a very large public school located in the medium-sized city of Gainesville.

 Visual Arts majors at UF take out an average of $19,383 in student loans while working on their egree.

-Read full report on General Visual & Performing Arts at University of Florida
+Full General Visual & Performing Arts at University of Florida Report

-Rensselaer Polytechnic Institute landed the #6 spot in the 2023 rankings for the best general visual and performing arts programs.
-Located in the city of Troy, RPI is a private not-for-profit college with a moderately-sized student population.
+Rensselaer Polytechnic Institute ranked #6 on this year’s Best General Visual & Performing Arts Schools list.
+Located in the small city of Troy, RPI is a private not-for-profit school with a medium-sized student population.

 Read full report on General Visual & Performing Arts at Rensselaer Polytechnic Institute

-Otis College of Art and Design landed the #7 spot in the 2023 rankings for the best general visual and performing arts programs.
+Otis College of Art and Design came in at #7 in this year’s edition of the Best General Visual & Performing Arts Schools ranking.
 Located in the large city of Los Angeles, Otis College of Art and Design is a private not-for-profit college with a small student population.

 The average amount in student loans that visual arts majors at Otis College of Art and Design take out is $27,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $620.